ldsouza/ldsouza.github.io/_posts/2016-08-17-make-the-question-default-to-yes-in-a-sharepoint-discussion.md

 </script>
 {% endhighlight %}

-This solution was provided by Borislav Grgić and you can find it answered here.
+This solution was provided by Borislav Grgić and you can find it answered here<a href="https://social.technet.microsoft.com/Forums/office/en-US/8746b540-50b7-4280-965f-e32c44ccd476/community-site-changing-the-asking-a-question-checkbox-default-to-checked?forum=sharepointgeneral">here</a>.